So you want to know how to make a slider scale work for your survey? We’ve got you covered.

 Slider scale question in online surveys

-Slider scale questions let you choose an answer value on a scale by dragging the button.
-This single-swipe action is easier than typing; it’s why sliding scales are a frequently recurring feature.
+In the context of online surveys, slider scale questions let you choose an answer option by dragging the slider.
+This single-swipe action is easier for respondents than typing.

 How do you make a slider scale?